We have a wide range of club competitions, find out about each one below.

 Achievement Awards

-Conceived by Spin, a former Club Chairman, the awards aim to reward runners for their racing achievements.
+Conceived by “Spin”, a former Club Chairman, the awards aim to reward runners for their racing achievements.
 Target Times have been set for various distances for four levels of achievement – designated Bronze, Silver, Gold and Platinum – for all age groups.
-The achievements are analysed the the Powerof10 website at teh beginning of each month, as it isn’t possible to scan every list of race results and match runners times with an achievement award.
-If you an achievement has not been recognised then please claim your award by submitting your official race time via the contact us page.
+The achievements are analysed the the Powerof10 website at the beginning of each month, as it isn’t possible to scan every list of race results and match runners times with an achievement award.
+If you think an achievement has not been recognised then please claim your award by submitting your official race time via the contact us page.

 You will be awarded a certificate via email with the option to have a printed version if you desire.